CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 To work even faster,
 1. Use the <kbd>↑</kbd> and <kbd>↓</kbd> to scroll through your past commands.
 You don't need to remember or enter them again <br>
-2. If you are entering a new command, use the <kbd>DOWN ARROW</kbd> to instantly clear the command line and start afresh. <br>
+2. If you are entering a new command, use the <kbd>↓</kbd> to instantly clear the command line and start afresh. <br>
 3. <kbd>Tab</kbd> will autocomplete the command word for you. <br>